THIS DATE IN HISTORY: April 25

 Video: 2012 Round 1, Game 7: Ward OT goal knocks out Bruins

-2015: Goaltender Corey Crawford is perfect in a relief role and gives the Chicago Blackhawks the chance to rally for a series-clinching 4-3 win against the Nashville Predators in Game 6 of the Western Conference First Round at United Center.
-Crawford relieved Scott Darling after the Predators took a 3-1 lead in the first period and made 13 saves, Jonathan Toews and Patrick Kane scored to get the Blackhawks even before defenseman Duncan Keith got the game-winner with 3:48 remaining in the third period.
+2015: Corey Crawford is perfect in a relief role and gives the Chicago Blackhawks the chance to rally for a series-clinching 4-3 win against the Nashville Predators in Game 6 of the Western Conference First Round at United Center.
+Crawford relieves starting goalie Scott Darling after the Predators take a 3-1 lead in the first period and made 13 saves, Jonathan Toews and Patrick Kane score to get the Blackhawks even before defenseman Duncan Keith gets the game-winner with 3:48 remaining in the third period.

-2016: The Blackhawks' hopes of repeating as Stanley Cup champions are ended by one of their former players.
-Troy Brouwer's third-period goal gives the Blues a 3-2 victory against the Blackhawks in Game 7 of the Western Conference First Round at Scottrade Center.
+2016: The Blackhawks' hopes of repeating as Stanley Cup champions are ended by one of their former players when Troy Brouwer scores a third-period goal that gives the Blues a 3-2 victory against the Blackhawks in Game 7 of the Western Conference First Round at Scottrade Center.
 Brouwer, a member of Chicago's 2010 Cup-winning team, scores his first playoff goal in 24 games, since May 8, 2013.
 The Blues advance past the first round for the first time since 2012.

 Video: CHI@STL, Gm7: Blues defeat Blackhawks to advance